Morris' stoppage-time goal gives US 1-1 draw at El Salvador

 Morris scored his 11th international goal, his first since November 2019 and first since tearing his left ACL in February 2021.

-Players were covered in mud soon after kickoff in San Salvador.
+Players were covered in mud soon after kickoff.
 Both teams finished a man short.

 “The group grows with moments like this,” U.S. coach Gregg Berhalter said.
 “After the game, Jordan Morris walks into the locker room and everyone starts cheering.
 Everyone’s uniform is a dark brown color, the shoes are a mess, the staff is all dirty.
 This is what builds teams.”